 I teach in the areas of cultural theory, sociology of childhood, popular culture, social justice, and qualitative research methodologies.
 When not working, I enjoy listening to records, studying music trivia, watching great shows and movies (I especially love coming of age narratives), exercising, and hanging out with my family.

-I have also published School Rules: Discipline, Obedience and Elusive Democracy (2012, UTP).
-I am also co-editor of the textbook Power and Everyday Practices (with Deborah Brock and Mark Thomas), which draws on Marxist and Foucauldian thinking in order to complicate everyday activities, and co-editor of The Sociology of Childhood and Youth in Canada (with Xiaobei Chen and Patrizia Albanese).
-Recent other projects include an investigation into participatory voice and social activist youth on Youtube (with Caroline Caron and Claudia Mitchell) and research into young people’s very first part-time jobs.
+In addition to numerous articles, my publications include Smart Girls: Success, School and the Myth of Post-Feminism (Pomeratnz & Raby, 2017, University of California Press) and School Rules: Discipline, Obedience and Elusive Democracy (2012, UTP).
+I also co-edited of the textbook Power and Everyday Practices (Brock, Martin, Raby & Thomas, 2019, UTP), which draws on Marxist and Foucauldian thinking in order to complicate everyday activities, and The Sociology of Childhood and Youth in Canada (Chen, Raby & Albanese, 2018, CSPI).
+Recent and current research projects focus on children’s experiences at the beginning of the pandemic; young people’s climate activism; very first part-time jobs; and children’s experiences of homelessness.
 I am particularly interested in working with students who wish to bring a social justice lens to studying facets of childhood and youth.